Shreerekha/GettingandCleaningDataProject/Codebook.md

 5. These **time** domain signals, prefixed with t are filtered to separate them into **body** and **gravity** acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ), time derived to get **Jerk** signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ) and the **Magnitude** of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

 6. A Fast Fourier Transform (FFT) is applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(The 'f'to indicate **frequency** domain
+(The 'f' is to indicate **frequency** domain
 signals).

 7. Multiple statistical measurements such as **mean, std.deviation**, correlation, max, min etc are computed on